8 DIY Succulent Fertilizer Recipes: The Ultimate Guide to Healthy Succulents

 Succulent plant food succulent fertilizer

-Also be careful not let too much succulent fertilizer touch the leaves; this could lead them toward nutrient burn which means losing all their leaves except one which leads directly into death due how severe it gets when left untreated long enough.
+Also be careful not let too much succulent fertilizer touch the leaves; this could lead them toward nutrient burn which means losing all their leaves.

 Can I use all purpose plant food for succulents?